Nelson says he won’t run against Scott

 Some were told, as Lydecker was, that the reason has to do with fundraising regulations.
 As a federal officeholder, Nelson is prohibited by federal law from doing certain kinds of "soft money" fundraising -- raising money in big chunks for committees or parties that don't have the contribution limits campaigns face.

-In 2010, soft money was a far bigger part of spending in the Florida governor's race than spending by the candidates' own campaign committees, and that clearly will be the case again this year.
+In 2010, soft money was a far bigger part of spending in the

 How much this will help Crist is uncertain.

 Some Nelson loyalists question whether support will shift to Crist.